tomkat-cr/data_lakehouse_local_stack/README.md

-# Data Lakehouse local stack
+# Data Lakehouse Local Stack

 **Data Lakehouse local stack with PySpark, Trino, and Minio**

-This repository aims to introduce the Data Lakehouse pattern as a suitable and flexible solution to transit small companies to established enterprises, allowing to implement a local Data Lakehouse from OpenSource solutions, compatible with Cloud production grade tools.
+This repository aims to introduce the Data Lakehouse pattern as a suitable and flexible solution to transit small companies to established enterprises, allowing to implement a local data lakehouse from OpenSource solutions, compatible with Cloud production grade tools.

+It also includes an example to process Raygun error data and the IP address occurrence.

 ## Introduction

 In the world of ML and AI, **data** is the crown jewel, but it's normally lost in [Swamps](https://www.superannotate.com/blog/data-lakes-vs-data-swamps-vs-data-warehouse) due to bad practices with **Data Lakes** when companies try to productionize their data.

-**Data Warehouses** are costly solutions for this problem, and increase the complexity of simple Lakes.
+**Data Warehouses** are costly solutions for this problem, and increase the complexity of simple Data Lakes.

 Here's where **Data Lakehouses** come into action, being a hybrid solution with the best of both worlds. ([source](https://2024.pycon.co/en/talks/23)).

-**Data Lakehouses** aim to combine elements of data warehousing with core elements of the data lake.
-Put simply, they are designed to provide the lower costs of cloud storage even for large amounts of raw data alongside support for certain analytics concepts – such as SQL access to curated and structured data tables stored in relational databases, or support for large scale processing of Big Data analytics or machine learning workloads ([source](https://www.exasol.com/resource/data-lake-warehouse-or-lakehouse/)).
+**Data Lakehouses** aim to combine elements of data warehousing with core elements of data lakes.
+Put simply, they are designed to provide the lower costs of cloud storage even for large amounts of raw data alongside support for certain analytics concepts – such as SQL access to curated and structured data tables stored in relational databases, or support for large scale processing of Big Data analytics or Machine Learning workloads ([source](https://www.exasol.com/resource/data-lake-warehouse-or-lakehouse/)).

 <!--
 ![Common DatalakeHouse technologies](./images/1676637608474.png)<BR/>